Home

 I recommend developing an employee training plan and budget that is directly related to your needs.

 For example, have you hired straight-from-school employees with little industry knowledge?
 Or do you have veteran employees for the most part, who need some new technology education or some supported and directed development or coaching from your suppliers.
-Do you have employees trained only in one functional area (but under-utilized there); can cross training employees help build resources for other functional areas that need support?

 Accessing this education is typically relatively easy: for core skills, such as supervising, communicating, team work, customer service, leading, analyzing, and more, you can go to local colleges or business training organizations.
-For more complex or in-depth employee training development (for example, sales development training), or to improve an employee's work performance you can work with professional education providers to develop a specific plan.

 Assess your on-the-job training needs by doing a thorough review or analysis of the job, the job workflow, the job description and an appraisal or performance evaluation of the employee(s) in the job.
-What are the employee’s strengths and weaknesses related to the position?
-Will coaching employees answer the development need or do you need to employ more comprehensive employee development techniques?
+What are the employee's strengths and weaknesses related to the position?
+Will coaching the employee answer the development need or do you need to employ more comprehensive employee development techniques?

 More-For-Small-Business Newsletter:

-For more timely and regular monthly information on managing your small business, please subscribe here.
+For more timely and regular monthly information on managing your small business,

 Then